wp-plugins/wolfnet-idx-for-wordpress/ReadMe.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed bug with shortcode builder introduced in version 1.1.0.

+= 1.1.1 =
+* Updated all plugin specific CSS classes to make sure they are prefixed to avoid conflicts.

 = 1.1.0 =
 * Exposed dynamic URLs which can be used to retrieve the header and footer of the wordpress site for use in wrapper a MLSFinder subdomain search solution.